I Like Girls That Drink Beer: Critical reception

 Billy Dukes of Taste of Country rates the song 3.5 stars out of 5.
 He states, "the new song – presumably from an upcoming album — is closer to the 2003 hit ‘I Love This Bar’ than it is ‘Red Solo Cup’ or ‘Beers Ago.’
 All of his best bar room cuts (including ‘Whiskey Girl’ and ‘As Good as I Once Was’) work because Keith sounds like he could easily fill in for Norm on ‘Cheers,’ albeit a more gruff and successful version of the famous television character."

 Kevin John Coyne of Country Universe gave the song an A. Coyne states that this song is, "An awesome throwback that recalls the great class-crossed lovers anthems without borrowing too heavily from them."
 He goes on to say, "...Keith isn’t just one of the genre’s greatest singers and songwriters.
 He’s also one of its smartest.
 When he’s at his best, we get songs that celebrate the working man and the country boy without a whiff of condescension or pandering."
 He ends with saying, "This is Toby Keith at his best."

 Music video

 The music video was directed by Michael Salomon and premiered on September 7, 2012.
-It was filmed at a concert in San Bernardino, California.
+It was filmed at a concert in San Bernardino, California and features a cameo from Guy Fieri.

+The video features Keith and his band—including a small brass band—performing the song.
+Keith begins by playing along with his guitar prior to dispensing with the charade and putting it behind his back as he holds a beer instead while he sings.
+The video highlights several women enjoying both the song and their own beers.
+A slew of homemade signs are depicted in the audience that reference the title, including multiple ones misstating the name of the song as "I Like Girls Who Drink Beer".